Daiwa Scarlet: Breeding career

 Daiwa Scarlet eventually became a broodmare.
 Her first foal, Daiwa Reine, was born in 2010.
-She continued to produce several more offspring in the years that followed until her last child, a colt, Grand Scarlet, was born in 2021.
+She continued to produce several more offspring in the years that followed until and last child, her only colt Grand Scarlet was born in 2021.
 It was eventually announced in January 2024 that she would be retired from breeding.

+Breeding records

+From fourteen matings, Daiwa Scarlet delivered ten fillies and one colt from seven different sires, while her three pregnancies by two sires resulted unsuccessful; none of her eleven children won a graded race.